tomtomsen/README-ci/README.md

 ![README with Continuous Integration Logo](/images/README-logo.png)

-A simple README.md file with a lot of Continuous Integration around it.
+A simple `README.md` with a lot of Continuous Integration around it.

 ## Validators